 - 11.1.
 It is vital that Looked After Pupils have good attendance in order to improve their educational outcomes and Chadsgrove closely monitors the attendance of all Looked After Pupils on roll.
-Where attendance is a cause for concern the attendance officer will share this with the designated teacher.
+Where attendance is a cause for concern the Attendance Officer will share this with the Designated Teacher.
 The Designated Teacher will then raise the issue with the pupil's social worker and seek to convene a meeting as soon as possible, with all relevant parties, in order to quickly address any issues and ensure attendance improves. - 11.2.
-All Local Authorities who currently place Looked After Pupils at Chadsgrove also monitor the attendance of the pupils for whom they have responsibility through daily telephone calls to the school office.
+All Local Authorities who currently place Looked After Pupils at Chadsgrove also monitor the attendance of the pupils for whom they have responsibility through daily telephone calls to the school office or electronically extracting the relevant data from the schools' Information Management System.